Learn ➜ Material Health Guides ➜ Fragrance Guide

 Are synthetic fragrances toxic?

-Yes, synthetic fragrances are notoriously bad for your health.
-They contain phthalates, aldehydes, parabens and aluminum-based salts, and are linked with reproductive harm, asthma, heart disease, neurotoxicity, and more.
+Yes, they contain phthalates, aldehydes, parabens, and are linked with reproductive harm, asthma, heart disease, neurotoxicity, and more.
 There are 3,600+ synthetic fragrance chemicals currently in existence, and dozens can be combined into one scent.

 What does substrate mean?

 The definition of a substrate is, “an underlying surface or layer.”
-For home fragrance, this is whatever the scent is mixed with or attached to, or what the scent travels along for release into the room.
+For the purposes of this guide, this is whatever the scent is mixed with or attached to, or what the scent travels along for release into the room.
 For example, candle wax, candle wicks, incense sticks (which are usually bamboo coated in adhesive), water, resin, or plant materials like palo santo sticks, sage leafs, or pinecones.

 What is an example of a scent that would be in plain water?